 - Karpman, Robert.
 "Orthopaedic Issues in the Aged" Handbook of Clinical Gerontology.
 Pergamon Press.
 (1986): 144-151

 - Karpman, Robert; Smith, Heather.
 "Early Clinical Outcomes of Minimally Invasive Knee Arthroplasty, A prospective randomized study" Journal of Arthroplasty.
 (2009)

 - Gullahorn, L.; Lipiello, L.; Karpman, Robert.
-"Smoking and OA Effects of Nicotine on Chondrocyte Glycosaminoglycan and Collagen Synthesis" Osteoarthritis and Cartilage.
-(2015)
+"Smoking and osteoarthritis: differential effect of nicotine on human chondrocyte glycosaminoglycan and collagen synthesis" Osteoarthritis and Cartilage.
+13.10 (2005): 942-943

 - Karpman, Robert.
 "Management of Distal Lower Extremity Problems in the Geriatric Patient" Operative Techniques in Orthopaedics.
 12.2 (2002): 109-112